J-sephB-lt-n/recommender-system-notes/README.md

 Here is [python code showing how embeddings are included in a PyTorch model](./recsys_alg_implementation_code/embeddings_in_pytorch.py)

 <br></br> <br></br> <br></br> <br></br> <br></br> <br></br> <br></br> <br></br> <br></br>

-# Design Patterns {#design_patterns}

-<a href="#header">[back to contents]</a>

-Here are some examples of general recommendation system strategies:

-- **Hyper Personalisation**: Try to guess exactly which subset of items is most relevant for each individual user

-- **Similar Products**: Show user variants of an item that they are currently browsing/interested in (differing on 1 or more product dimension) e.g. "similar item but cheaper", "same item but in red", "similar item from another brand"

-- **Complementary Products**: Highlight items which go well with/add value to/are often bought alongside the user's current item (or one which they already own)

-- **New Products**: Highlight items recently added to the item catalogue

-- **Popular/Trending**: Highlight items popular/trending globally, within a user's segment, or within the current context (e.g. current time, current season, user-chosen genre etc.)

-- **Product Replenishment**: Predict timing of user need for an item to be renewed/replenished/replaced

-- **Search Engine**: Give users an intelligent system for navigating the item catalogue.
-See also [Knowledge-Based Recommendation Systems](#knowledge_based).
-This could be text query based, conversational, via user interface, image-based etc.

 <br></br> <br></br> <br></br> <br></br> <br></br> <br></br> <br></br> <br></br> <br></br>